Genusbiz/docs/developers/defining-an-app-model/services/calendars.md

 ---
-title: Calendars
+title: Calendar sharing in Genus Apps
-description: How to define Calendars using Genus Studio
+description: How to define Calendars using Genus Studio and using the API to subscribe to Calendar events on mobile devices or MS Outlook.
 author: eriksandnes
 ---
 # Calendars